Job Location: SW Washington Office - Vancouver, WA

 Position Type: Full Time

 Cascade AIDS Project (CAP) is the oldest and largest AIDS Service Organization (ASO) in Oregon and Southwest Washington, as well as a Federally Qualified Health Center (Look-A-Like) that provides the LGBTQ+ community and beyond with compassionate healthcare.
 CAP’s mission is to promote well-being and advance equity by providing inclusive health and wellness services for LGBTQ+ people, people affected by HIV, and all those seeking compassionate care.
-Our House provides integrated health and housing services to people with HIV.
-Guided by compassion, we provide 24-hour specialized care, supportive services, and independent housing support services.
-To learn more about us at www.capnw.org, www.prismhealth.org, and www.ourhouseofportland.org.
+Prism Health, Our House, Tod’s Corner and Esthers Pantry are a all part of CAP.
+To learn more about us please visit www.capnw.org, www.prismhealth.org, and www.ourhouseofportland.org.

 NOTE: This is a non-management, union-represented position.
 The compensation, benefits, and conditions of work for this position are collectively bargained.